awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

    + **Domain DNS name**\.
 Enter the Fully Qualified Domain Name \(FQDN\) of the [ forest root domain ](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/selecting-the-forest-root-domain) used for the Active Directory\.
 When you choose to create a new Active Directory, Launch Wizard creates a domain admin user on your Active Directory\.

 **Creating a new AWS Managed Active Directory through Launch Wizard**
-   + **Domain user name and Password**\.
+   + **Domain user name and password**\.
 The domain user name is preset to “admin\.”
 Enter a password for your directory\.
 Launch Wizard stores the password in the Systems Manager Parameter Store of your account as a secure string parameter\.
 It does not store the password on the server side\.
 To create a functional SQL Server Always On deployment, it reads from the Parameter Store\.
    + **Domain DNS name**\.
 Enter a Fully Qualified Domain Name \(FQDN\) of the forest root domain used for the Active Directory\.
 When you choose to create a new Active Directory, Launch Wizard creates a domain admin user on your Active Directory\.

 **Creating an on\-premises Active Directory through Launch Wizard**